Lord Frederick FitzClarence: Coat of arms

 The coat of arms of Lord Frederick FitzClarence were the royal arms of King William IV (without the escutcheon of the Arch Treasurer of the Holy Roman Empire and without the Crown of Hanover) debruised by a baton sinister (azure(?)) charged with two anchors (or(?)).

 Family

 On 19 May 1821, he married Lady Augusta Boyle (d.
-28 July 1876), the eldest daughter of the 4th Earl of Glasgow.
+28 July 1876), the third daughter of the 4th Earl of Glasgow.
 They had two children: